Beacon Implementation Types

 Registering with the optional Google Nearby service creates API notifications in iOS and Android.
 The EID variant is used for secure applications as it has changing Ids that can't be spoofed.

 This is used for IoT proximity and sensing scenarios.
 Apps or a Bluetooth gateway read sensor data and forward it to a server.
+The Bluetooth part can also use Bluetooth mesh to relay data across a site or area.

 This is used for tracking items or people with an audio alarm on the phone and/or beacon if the item being tracked goes out of range.
 It can also be used to detect a beacon button press and cause something to happen, for example take a camera photo, on the phone.